 In the presence of matter they represent the gravitational energy and momentum density in the chosen reference frame.
 The remaining Einstein equations are dynamical, they determine $\dot K_x$, $\dot K_y$, and $\dot{\cal A}$ in terms of the fundamental geometrical (and perhaps matter) variables, thus leading to a system of three coupled nonlinear first-order PDEs for time evolution.

-When, under the assumption $N=\sqrt{g_{zz}}$, the one-way conditions (\ref{x},\ref{y},\ref{HD}) are satisfied, then all metric components depend on $t\pm z$, and the Einstein tensor reduces to three identical nonzero components,
+When, under the assumption $N=\sqrt{g_{zz}}$, the one-way conditions (\ref{x},\ref{y},\ref{HD}) are satisfied, then all metric components depend on $t-z$, and the Einstein tensor reduces to three identical nonzero components,

 (see (\ref{2stein})) of constraint type, no further nontrivial components arise. - With the above assumptions the time evolution is already fixed.
-If, in addition, the vacuum Einstein equation is imposed on (\ref{gab}), one obtains pure unidirectional gravitational waves and $G_{00}$ becomes the Hamiltonian constraint, which is in this case equivalent to the diffeo constraint.
+If, in addition, the vacuum Einstein equation is imposed on (\ref{gab}), one obtains pure unidirectional gravitational waves and $G_{00}$ becomes the Hamiltonian constraint, or the equivalent diffeo constraint, respectively.

 In the presence of matter $G_{ab}$ is coupled to the energy-momentum tensor of a field.
 As the trace of the Einstein tensor in (\ref{gab}) is zero, with or without matter, the field must be massless for consistency.
 Without imposing the vacuum constraint $G_{00}=0$, the condition ``time derivative $=\pm z$ derivative" does not distinguish between pure gravitational waves and the gravitational background accompanying massless fields.